 I moved to Pittsburgh two summers ago, and I walked a lot—to the business district up the street to the east, to the library around the corner, and up and down the residential streets, to see what I could see.
 A neighbor who spent mornings in his plastic chair in the shade of a large elm tree commented on it once when I was returning from a walk down our street to the west.

 “How far did you go?” he asked.
 He walks, too, and he told me that when he goes that way, his turnaround point is the Ben Avon coffee shop.
-It’s half a mile, a nice three-mile round trip, he said.
+It’s a mile and a half, a nice three-mile round trip, he said.
 “With a loooong uphill on the way back,” I said.

 My turnaround point had been about a quarter mile short.
 A few days later, I set out on foot with a book, notebook, pencil, ID and cash.
 That day, I chose an iced pomegranate tea.
 Since then, I’ve tried all of the green teas on the menu and many others, both with and without caffeine.

 It’s probably my favorite of the coffee and tea places I’ve visited in Pittsburgh.
 They bake their own muffins and scones.
 The spinach and feta panini has gotten me through more than once when I needed a nosh.
 The building can be chilly in winter, but it rates high in the category of “good places to hang out and get work done.”

 I’ve sat at the tables by the window (which offers a great view of the variety of dogs walking their people) and the tables by the wall, each with its own outlet.
 I’ve sat at the round counter with its retro avocado green swivel seats, and the living-room-like area in the middle of the room, with its ample sofa and chairs, and even the elevated area near a closed-up fireplace.